jbudzak/provp/README.markdown

-#Develop With Passion - Denver 2011
+#Develop With Passion - Provident

 Prep work for the course!!